BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_4_Sending_Coins_with_a_Raw_Transaction.md

 ## Pick Sufficient UTXOs

 Our sample raw transaction was simple in another way: it assumed that there was enough money in a single UTXO to cover the transaction.
-Often this will be the case, but sometimes you'll want to create transactions that expend more money than you have in a single UTXO.
+Often this will be the case, but sometimes you'll want to create transactions that spends more money than you have in a single UTXO.
 To do so, you must create a raw transaction with two (or more) inputs.

 ## Write a Real Raw Transaction

 To summarize: creating a real raw transaction to send coins will sometimes require multiple inputs and will almost always require multiple outputs, one of which is a change address.
-So that's what we'll be doing here, in a new example that shows a real-life example of sending funds via Bitcoin's second methodology, raw transactions.
+We'll be creating that saw of more realistic transaction here, in a new example that shows a real-life example of sending funds via Bitcoin's second methodology, raw transactions.

-Here's the transactions we'll be using:
+Here's the UTXOs we'll be using:
 ```
 $ bitcoin-cli listunspent
 [